wpilibsuite/frc-docs/source/docs/software/telemetry/persistent-alerts.rst

 # Recording Faults with Persistent Alerts

-Robots encounter a variety of fault conditions: disconnected sensors/motors, invalid mechanism states, initialization failures, etc. While the FRC Driver Station provides a :ref:`console interface <docs/software/driverstation/driver-station:Messages Tab>` for instantaneous alerts, the risk of missing important messages makes it poorly suited to communicate faults that persistent over time.
+Robots encounter a variety of fault conditions: disconnected sensors/motors, invalid mechanism states, initialization failures, etc. While the FRC Driver Station provides a :ref:`console interface <docs/software/driverstation/driver-station:Messages Tab>` for instantaneous alerts, the risk of missing important messages makes it poorly suited to communicate faults that persist over time.

-Instead, WPILib provides an API for managing persistent alerts published via Network Tables.
+Instead, the ``Alert`` class ([Java](https://github.wpilib.org/allwpilib/docs/development/java/edu/wpi/first/wpilibj/Alert.html), [C++](https://github.wpilib.org/allwpilib/docs/development/cpp/classfrc_1_1_alert.html), :external:py:class:[Python](wpilib.Alert)) can be used for managing persistent alerts published via Network Tables.
 Alerts are assigned a priority (*error*, *warning*, or *info*) and can be *activated* or *deactivated* in robot code.
 The set of active alerts can be displayed on a dashboard, as shown below in Shuffleboard.

 .. image:: images/alerts.png
    :alt: A screenshot of the alerts widget in Shuffleboard, with several active alerts.